[?] Subscribe To This Site

 Schwerzler has been studying and advising family business entrepreneurs for more than 40 years and is the founder of the Family Business Institute and the web organization Family business Experts, both of which are headquartered in Atlanta GA.

 “For the Nexters, part of the problem associated with responsibility diffusion is a factor of boredom – what we refer to as the ‘tyranny of routine’” notes Schwerzler.
 “The Nexters tend to be working ‘in the business’ rather than working ‘on the business’.
-When the senior generation is doing the same thing, inter and intra generational conflict is almost certain.
+When the senior generation is doing the same thing,"inter" and "intra" generational conflict is almost certain.

 The senior generation is generally more risk adverse – wherein any change to the routine of the business can be a threat and therefore tend to prefer the status quo to making significant changes in the management of the family's business.